📌 Update — April 20, 2026

 Rather than attempting wholesale compliance in the final months, successful organizations are implementing phased remediation strategies:

-As the Title II deadlines are approaching in 2026 and 2027, it’s essential to watch for common accessibility and compliance mistakes that can derail your efforts and potentially land you in mandatory remediation territory.
+With Title II deadlines approaching in April 2027 and April 2028, it's worth watching for common mistakes that can derail compliance efforts and land agencies in mandatory remediation.

 These are some of the most common mistakes.